Atlantic goliath grouper: In popular culture

 Portuguese street artist Bordalo II creates installations made of trash to highlight over-consumption.
 His works consisting of animals are created to highlight the destruction of species by waste caused by humans.
 One of his public sculptures is the huge Plastic Mero, created from marine debris and installed in 2019 on the seafront in Funchal, Portugal.

+Wilbur is a well known mature Goliath Grouper with a fishing hook stuck in it's lip around Boynton Beach, Florida.
+Wilbur is friendly to divers, often letting them pet Wilbur.
+Wilbur's sex is undetermined.
+In 2026, toy company Youtooz and Lionfish Extermination Corp began sales of a plush model of Wilber with the hook.